 - 1. If removed, install the front bezel. - 2.
 Reconnect the peripherals and connect the system to the electrical outlet. - 3.
 Turn on the system, including any attached peripherals. - 4.
 Follow the procedure listed in the After working inside your system section.

 Installing the optional front bezel

 Inside the system

 Figure 16.
-Inside the system-with four 3.5-inch hot swappable hard drives
+Inside the system-four 3.5-inch or 2.5-inch hot-swappable hard drive systems